 In the world of microfinance, there are social returns to be accounted for, in addition to financial accountability.
-Implementing a social performance framework to conduct such accountability assessment enables organizations to understand whether their activities are indeed aligned with the mission, and the extent to which it is so.
+Implementing a social performance framework to conduct such accountability assessment enables organizations to understand whether their activities align with the mission and the extent to which it is so.
 This is effectively done in retrospect of the Theory of Change defined while initiating the project.

 What is Social Performance?

-Social performance is how well that mission is becoming a reality thanks to the actions of the organization.
-But it also includes internal factors, taking into account how the organization is run.
+Social performance is how well that mission is becoming a reality thanks to the organization's actions.
+But it also includes internal factors, considering how the organization is run.
 In this way, stakeholders get a holistic view of the “social” in social enterprise organizations.

-Given its comprehensiveness, a wide range of indicators is required in order to fully complete this social canvas.
+Given its comprehensiveness, a wide range of indicators is required to complete this social canvas fully.
 Depending on your organization type, you may want to complement this process using an existing standardized metrics framework.
-We’ll take a look at these issues but before diving, in let’s take a look into the social performance concept itself.
+We’ll look at these issues, but before diving in, let’s look at the social performance concept itself.

 The Importance of Measuring Social Performance

-For the purpose of this blog, we’ll focus on how an MFI (microfinance institution) explores how well it is executing its mission through a social performance lens.
+For this blog, we’ll focus on how an MFI (Microfinance institution) explores how well it is executing its mission through a social performance lens.

-Some of the social aspects an MFI might examine include: the services it’s offering to marginalized communities, the revenue of its client's businesses, the greater impact of its lending on local communities, etc.
+Some of the social aspects an MFI might examine include the services it offers to marginalized communities, the revenue of its client's businesses, the greater impact of its lending on local communities, etc.

 The Social Performance Task Force, a global membership organization, has developed a wide array of resources to support the execution of a social performance audit.
 This includes guides that share best practices in social performance management for financial institutions with social missions.